 2020 Wong Chai Lok Calligraphy Fellow

-Tong Yang-Tze is the 2020 Wong Chai Lok Calligraphy Fellow.
-During a career spanning four decades, Yangtze has received critical acclaim for her large scale and unrestrained cursive script.
+Tong Yang-Tze was the 2020 Wong Chai Lok Calligraphy Fellow.
+During a career spanning four decades, Yangtze has received critical acclaim for her large-scale and unrestrained cursive script.
 Yang-Tze's Immortal at the River was exhibited for the first time in the United States at the Herbert F. Johnson Museum of Art on campus.

 The subject of this 54-meter-long calligraphic work is the poem by the same name by Yang Shen (1488–1559) that forms the preface to the standard edition of the Chinese historical novel Romance of the Three Kingdoms (San guo yan yi).
 View the entire scroll side by side with the English translation.

 The exhibition, which garnered positive reviews and media coverage, was curated by An-yi Pan, associate professor of the history of art and visual studies in the College of Arts and Sciences; and Ellen Avril, chief curator and curator of Asian art at the Johnson Museum.

 Professor An-Yi Pan also wrote the text for the exhibition's catalog which can be ordered through the Herbert F. Johnson Museum's publications page.

 Her calligraphy video series, "SAO" was integrated into this year's Locally Grown Dance Concert as part of the piece titled "Atelier 320: Upending."
 Enjoy an excerpt of that dance piece.